 In order to understand how such biogeochemical cycles function, I make observations, ranging from shipboard and on-ice observations (via the collection of seawater samples and subsequent chemical analyses), to observations generated via the deployment of state-of-the-art and emerging techno- logies (sensors, remote access samplers).
 I then use the information to diagnose the imprint of biogeochemical processes in the ocean and how these might be affected by climate change.

 Klara Wolf – How life always finds a way never ceases to amaze me.
-Take arctic phytoplankton for an example: At temperatures close to the freezing point of water they manage to use the few sunlit weeks there are to lay the basis for a complex ecosystem.
-But how are these specialists going to cope with a rapidly changing environment?
-In my Master’s thesis I already started to investigate this question in arctic diatoms, which had been floating along in an icy fjord of Spitzbergen not long before coming to the lab.
-I found that we have to be careful with generalized assumptions about a whole taxon but may have to give more credit to the diverse traits of individuals if we want to understand and predict future developments.
-In PhD project, I hope to further elucidate how physiological, ecological and evolutionary processes help certain microalgae to stay in the game and thus shape the ecosystem they thrive in.
+Take Arctic phytoplankton for example: At temperatures close to the freezing point of water they manage to use the few sunlit weeks of the Arctic summer to lay the basis for a complex ecosystem.
+But how are they achieving this?
+And how are these specialists going to cope with a rapidly changing environment?
+During my PhD I investigated this question in Arctic diatoms, and found that they rely on various mechanisms to respond and adapt to their dynamic environment: each tiny cell can adjust its complex physiology, the members of a species their diverse populations, and finally the ecological community its species composition.
+Physiology, ecology and evolution are working hand-in-hand.
+In order to understand and predict the roles and limits of these response mechanisms in current and future ecosystems, we need to take all of them into account.
+Building on this knowledge, in my current project I hope to further elucidate the adaptive capacity of Arctic phytoplankton towards short but intense heatwaves.
+By combining laboratory experiments, field observations and novel molecular methodology, I try to narrow down the physiological, ecological and evolutionary processes that help certain microalgae to stay in the game and thus shape the ecosystems they thrive in.

 Laura Wischnewski - During my apprenticeship and work as a chemical laboratory assistant at the AWI, I learned many analytical techniques.
 Through my studies in forensic science at the Bonn-Rhein-Sieg University of Applied Sciences, I have gained a lot of additional experience in analytical techniques and also developed skills in various chemical and biological methods.
 Now I work as technician in the Section Marine Biogeoscience in the context of the FRAM project.
 At the AWI, I take care of the analytical equipment, carry out measurements (nutrient AutoAnalyzer, Sensors, pH, TA, DIC) and optimize methods.
 On Expeditions in the Fram Strait and in the central Arctic, I help implementing facilities for in-situ monitoring of nutrients and carbonate parameters and measure different parameters of the water column biogeochemistry.